Australian Aboriginal group opposes billionaire miner's plan to build dams - Up News Info

 The Ashburton river and its tributaries flow through the terrain of many language groups in the Pilbara and include sacred sites, the PKKP said.

 “The creation of the river by the Warlu (snake) means that it must be free to flow, and the fish and eels can travel along it.
-The Creation stories must not be broken, and the water flow must not be blocked or the Spirit of the Warlu will affect all people along this river,” it said.
+The Creation stories must not be broken, and the water flow must not be blocked or the Spirit of the Warlu will affect all people along this river,” the PKKP said, explaining their beliefs.
 (Reporting by Melanie Burton; Editing by Muralikumar Anantharaman)